Class AstronomicalCalculator

 public abstract double getUTCNoon(Calendar calendar, GeoLocation geoLocation)

 Return solar noon (UTC) for the given day at the given location on earth.
-The the NOAACalculator implementation calculates true solar noon, while the SunTimesCalculator approximates it, calculating the time as halfway between sunrise and sunset.
+The NOAACalculator implementation calculates true solar noon, while the SunTimesCalculator approximates it, calculating the time as halfway between sunrise and sunset.

 Parameters: